phucvu-nyu/bst236/docs/chapter_workflow/git.md

 3. **Backup and Reproducibility**: Go back to any previous state of your project
 4. **Documentation**: Document changes and their reasons

-## Let install Git
+## Let's Install Git

 ## Git Basics

 If you are using VS Code, you can check the tutorial [here](https://code.visualstudio.com/docs/sourcecontrol/intro-to-git).

-### Setting Up Git the first time
+### Setting Up Git for the First Time

-In order for Git to work with GitHub, it would need to know your GitHub account.<br>
+In order for Git to work with GitHub, it needs to know your GitHub account.<br>
-First time setup:
+First-time setup:
 ```bash
 git config --global user.name "Your GitHub Name"
 git config --global user.email "your.email@example.com"